 - The designated party member shall receive the lowest pill drawn and then decide to retain or forfeit their pill.
 If a party chooses to forfeit their pill no member of that party may draw a second time or be added to another party.

 - Area Staff will announce, “Last call to draw” after everyone has drawn.
 Then staff will announce, "The draw is closed” once everyone has drawn.

 Post-Draw Allocation of Hunting Positions

 - Vacant slots will be filled based on pill numbers drawn by poor line parties.
 The poor line party that drew the lowest pill number (101+) will be assigned to the lowest numbered vacancy.
 The poor line party with the next lowest number will be assigned to the next lowest numbered vacancy, and so on until all vacancies that were reserved from Quick Draw are filled.

 - Once the drawing is closed, allocation of hunting positions will begin.
 Area staff will issue hunting positions by calling forward the first party and allowing them to select a hunting position, followed by the second party and so on.
 Allocation will continue sequentially until all parties have selected a hunting position OR all available positions are allocated.

-- For parties with members running late, area staff will detain the party members and keep their permits and tags until the late individual arrives.
-At that time the late individual’s permits will be inspected and the party will be allowed to hunt.
+- For parties with members running late, area staff will keep their tags until the late individual arrives.
+At that time the party will be allowed to hunt.
 If the late party member does not arrive by the time the draw room closes, only the party members present will be allowed to hunt.
 NOTE: Staff will not keep the draw room open any later than usual to accommodate a late member of a hunting party.

 Disabled-Accessible Hunting Blinds